Journey: the rePrint & the negative

 ‘Journey the rePrint’ embraces the tannin iron complex.
 Traditionally used in dyeing Kimonos black, the tannin is used on the fibres to weave the fabric, the woven fabric is then pulled through an iron rich clay.
 The resulting fabric is black wherever the tannin was present.

 Using the original Journey‘s rust printed sheeting with a selection of foliage, Ross is creating a series of natural prints on the fabric.
-This is very much a work in progress, with the first series of prints having being exhibited at The Japanese Textile + Craft Festival
+This is very much a work in progress, with the first series of prints having being exhibited at The Japanese Textile + Craft Festival.

 As part of the printing process Ross uses silk fabric to bind the bundle before the dyeing and steaming process begins.
 These pieces are forming new series of silk prints.